WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 GLP-1 Drug Disruption

-The Rise of Ozempic and Wegovy
+The Rise of Ozempic and Wegovy.

 GLP-1 receptor agonists—glucagon-like peptide-1 drugs—emerged from diabetes research as a way to help patients manage blood sugar levels.
 These drugs mimic a natural hormone that regulates appetite and insulin secretion, and clinical trials showed significant weight loss in patients who took them.
 Pharmaceutical companies began pursuing FDA approval for weight management indications.

-Eli Lilly's Competitive Entry
+Eli Lilly's Competitive Entry.

-Impact on Traditional Diet Programs
+Impact on Traditional Diet Programs.

 WeightWatchers' Pivot Attempt

-The Sequence Acquisition
+The Sequence Acquisition.

 WeightWatchers sought to enter the pharmaceutical market rather than rely solely on behavioral programs.
 In March 2023, the company acquired Sequence for $132 million, a telehealth platform that prescribed GLP-1 weight loss drugs to patients through virtual consultations.
 The acquisition offered access to Ozempic, Wegovy, and similar medications through its platform.

-Leadership Instability
+Leadership Instability.

 Leadership transitions occurred before the filing.
 CEO Sima Sistani stepped down in September 2024, and board member Tara Comonte, who had previously served as Chief Operating Officer and Chief Financial Officer, was named interim CEO.
-In December 2024, Comonte was made permanent CEO.
+In December 2024, Comonte was named permanent CEO.

 Comonte had served in senior positions at WeightWatchers before her CEO appointment.
 The leadership change occurred about eight months before the bankruptcy filing.

-Stock Price Decline
+Stock Price Decline.

 From a peak of over $100 per share in 2018, the stock fell to under $1 before the bankruptcy filing.
 Market capitalization fell from approximately $7 billion to under $100 million, a decline of more than 98% of equity value.
 The company was delisted from NASDAQ following its chapter 11 filing.